Arthroscopic knee surgery is also known as orthoscopic has been found useless and no better than a sham surgery!

 A Torn Ligament?

 A torn ligament is a common condition that occurs in athletes.
 Sports injuries involving the knees will almost always include some degree of ligamentous injury.
-However, you do not need a surgery just because you have a torn ligament.
+However, you do not need surgery just because you have a torn ligament.
 I usually recommend surgery for ligamentous injuries that are 100%, meaning that the entire ligament is fully torn.
 There are some occasions where a partial ligamentous injury requires surgical intervention.
-Knee surgery for partial tears should be reserved if the non-invasive means fails.
+Knee surgery for partial tears should be reserved if the non-invasive knee treatment fails.

 You don‘t have to be an athlete to injure your knee.
 In fact, most knee injuries occur outside of sports.
 Athletes have developed stronger muscles and soft tissues, resulting in more stable knees.
 The average person, on the other hand, has weaker soft tissues and muscles and a simple twist or a gentle fall could result in damage.
 Like, getting your heel caught in the grill cracks on the sidewalk:

 - Your foot gets stuck; your body continues to move, injuring ligaments and soft tissues to a degree where your knee “pops” as it dislocates.
-Youch!!!
+Youch!

 A Torn Meniscus?

 Here is where most knee patients get confused.
 The surgeon wants to cut you!
 He or she may recommend the so-called “bread and butter knee procedure.”
 Each year millions of people are subjected to this useless surgical procedure.
 Never mind that research has established its uselessness.
 Never mind that it may cause more damage and harm to the patient.

 The biggest puzzle for me is